15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 My easy-going daughter suddenly started screeching every time she was not understood by adults.

-She was 4 years at the time and would scream and yell every time her efforts to be understood failed!
+She was 4 years old at the time and would scream and yell every time her efforts to be understood failed!

 I believe this marked the beginning of her self-awareness.

-As she became aware that she could not communicate properly and she didn’t know what to do except scream.
+She became aware that she could not communicate properly and she didn’t know what to do except scream.

 My daughter, Maria, has ADD and Dyslexia.
 She seems to be affected by these diagnoses mostly in the language center of the brain.